What is Event Management?

 It is rare to see an event run smoothly without any issues.
 Assess the most important thing in your event and create a backup plan.
 This way, you will have an alternative, if the need arises.

 - Do a Rehearsal

 Two weeks before the actual event date, do a run through of the entire event.
-Organise a meeting with your team and walk through everything.
+Organize a meeting with your team and walk through everything.
 Right from the initial setting up to the follow up process.
-Many times, complications arise at this meet.
-It gives you a chance to correct them before hand.
+Many times, complications arise at this meeting.
+It gives you a chance to correct them beforehand.

 - Photograph Everything